 What is the Network?

-Since then, community transportation has grown by leaps and bounds.
-There are now 22 providers operating in all of Nova Scotia.
-These providers are supported in whole or in part by all three levels of government and the communities they serve.
+Since then, community transportation has grown significantly.
+Today, 23 providers operate across Nova Scotia, supported by all three levels of government as well as the communities they serve.

-An integrated transportation network that serves the needs of every Nova Scotian; a network that leads to everyone’s door.
+An integrated transportation network that meets the needs of every Nova Scotian – a network that leads to everyone’s door.

-Community-based transportation is public transportation based where you live.
-It’s the bus service around your town.
-It’s the van that comes to your door to take you to an appointment.
-It’s the car service that you can call to take you grocery shopping.
+Community-based transportation is public transit designed around where you live.
+It could be the bus service running through your town, the van that picks you up at your door for a medical appointment, or the car service you can call for a trip to the grocery store.

-By advocating for more community-based transportation in rural Nova Scotia, NSCTN improves options for residents who need transportation to get to and from medical appointments, school or classes, recreation opportunities, visiting friends, and shopping.
+By advocating for more community-based transportation in rural Nova Scotia, NSCTN helps expand options for residents who need reliable ways to get to medical appointments, school, classes, recreation, shopping, or simply to visit friends.

 Vision: